The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 The first thing you should about these speakers is that you can connect them securely to the car’s audio system with their gold-plated screw terminals.
 The speaker frames use an Injected Carbon Glass Matrix (proprietary technology), and feature soft, rubber-finish grilles too.

 The system’s 3/4-inch tweeter has a soft dome.
 This particular component speaker system comes with a 93 dB sensitivity rating and can handle 90 watts of continuous power.
 For power handling and high-frequency dispersion, it comes equipped with a cloth diaphragm.

 With speaker cones made of carbon-injected glass fiber as well as high-quality external crossover filters, the speakers can produce sounds of stunning quality.
 Since the mid-tones are incredible at any volume, listening to instrumental music — guitars, in particular — are a real pleasure.

-- Bass is lackluster and needs an amp
+- Cons: Bass is lackluster and needs an amp.

 The JBL Stage 9603 are some of the best car speakers on a budget.
 We dare you to find something better at this price range.
 You’ll be hard pressed to find a pair.